Tom-Moosbrugger/tom-moosbrugger/README.md

 I'm Tom Moosbrugger, a full-stack software engineer based in the bay area 🌆

 I'm passionate about crafting elegant applications and websites.
-Whether I'm designing high-performance APIs with Flask or Express or developing intuitive React interfaces, I prioritize scalable code and exceptional user experiences.
+With experience across the stack, I specialize in delivering performant, maintainable solutions that are as intuitive for users as they are scalable for teams.

 When I'm not busy with a coding project, you can find me training for my next marathon, looking for the best dog beach, or cozying up with a good novel.